Red Sox vs. Phillies Player Props Betting Odds

-Oddsmakers have set player props for Rafael Devers and others when the Philadelphia Phillies host the Boston Red Sox at Citizens Bank Park on Friday at 7:05 PM ET.
+Check out what player prop bet options are available when the Philadelphia Phillies host the Boston Red Sox at Citizens Bank Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!